The Spectral Approach to Linear Rational Expectations Models: Relation to Previous Literature

 \section{Relation to Previous Literature}

-This section provides a review of the approaches of \cite{whiteman}, \cite{onatski}, \cite{tanwalker}, and \cite{tan} (henceforth, the previous literature).
+This section provides a review of the approaches of \cite{whiteman}, \cite{onatski}, \cite{tanwalker}, \cite{tan}, and \cite{meyer} (henceforth, the previous literature).
 We will see that the previous literature makes significantly stronger assumptions about $\xi$ that also make it cumbersome to address the topic of zeros of $\det(M)$.
-On the other hand, the stronger assumptions do allow for very explicit expressions of solutions.
+On the other hand, the stronger assumptions do allow for closed form expressions of solutions.

 The previous literature takes as its starting point the existence of a Wold decomposition for $\xi$ with no purely deterministic part.
-Thus, it imposes that $F$ be absolutely continuous with respect to $\mu$ and that the spectral density matrix has an analytic spectral factorization with spectral factors of fixed rank $\mu$--a.e.\ \citep[Theorems 4.4.1 and 4.6.8]{lp}.
-Formally, the conditions are
+Thus, it imposes that $F$ be absolutely continuous with respect to $\mu$ and that the spectral density matrix has an analytic spectral factorization with spectral factors of fixed rank $\mu$--a.e.\ \citep[Theorem II.4.1]{rozanov}.
+The conditions are

 Theorem II.8.1 of \cite{rozanov} provides equivalent analytical conditions.
 This paper has demonstrated that a complete spectral theory of LREMs is possible without imposing any such restrictions.